GrossfieldLab/loos/INSTALL.md

 # Installing using system libraries on supported Linux distributions

-The following is a non-exhaustive list of distributions that support LOOS.
+The following is a non-exhaustive list of distributions that support LOOS (we've explicitly tested these systems).
 It may be possible to adapt the instructions below to build on older distributions (or you could use conda).

 Operating System   | LOOS Support | Notes
 ----------------   | ------------ | -----